The Hidden Cost of Vibe Coding

 Can I just read my git log to remember what I shipped?

 Probably not at AI-coding pace.
 Git log was built for slow, deliberate commits.
-A normal week of vibe coding produces fifty commits a day, often with auto-generated messages like 'fix' or 'wip.'
+A normal week of vibe coding produces a flood of commits, often with auto-generated messages like 'fix' or 'wip.'
 Skimming that is not the same as understanding what changed.

 What is a daily code digest?

 A short, plain-English summary of what changed in your repo today.
 Sections cover what shipped, what changed, what kept getting reworked, and where you left off.
-The point is to be readable in 10 seconds, not to replace your git log.
+The point is to be quick to skim, not to replace your git log.